Airtable Document Generation: Automate PDFs & Invoices

 Find answers to the most common questions about this feature.

-Most users complete their first working automation in 10 to 30 minutes.
+Most users complete their first working automation in 10 to 30 minutes (based on 2000+ TypeFlow customer implementations, 2024-2025).
 The technical connection takes just a few clicks, while most time goes into designing your template and selecting which fields to include.

 Manual generation takes 15-30 minutes per document with copying and pasting data from Airtable into templates.
-Automated generation takes 5-10 seconds per document with one button click or automatic trigger.
+Automated generation takes 5-10 seconds per document with one button click or automatic trigger (based on 2000+ TypeFlow customer implementations, 2024-2025).

 Template variables use double curly braces like {{Client Name}} or {{Invoice Amount}}.
 When automation runs, the system finds these placeholders and replaces them with actual data from your Airtable record.